 U.S. Attorney's Office

-Ms. Conn received her B.A. from the University of Maryland in 1988 and her J.D., cum laude, from the University of Baltimore School of Law in 1995.
-She has held a number of positions in the legislative and executive branches of government.
+Katilin Corey received her B.A. from University of Delaware in 2010 and her J.D. from the University of Baltimore School of Law in 2015.
+She began working as an adjunct professor with the school in 2018.

 Mr. Dilloff received his B.A. from the University of North Carolina at Chapel Hill in 1970 and his J.D. from Georgetown University Law Center in 1973.
 His practice includes significant experience in insurance, professional malpractice, and construction counsel, as well as roles as lead counsel in commercial litigation matters.